What to the Slave Is the Fourth of July? is the popular name of a speech delivered by Frederick Douglass on the Fifth of July 1852 in Rochester, N.Y.

 Douglass had taught himself to read while enslaved, and eventually he began to speak out against slavery at abolitionist meetings in New England.
 He gave his first speech on Nantucket, describing the cruelties of slavery.

-William Lloyd Garrison, leader of the American Anti-Slavery Society, heard him speak and decided to put him on the broader abolitionist circuit.
+William Lloyd Garrison, leader of the American Anti-Slavery Society, heard him speak.
+He decided to put him on the broader abolitionist circuit.
 Garrison, 13 years older than Douglass, mentored him as he rose to stardom as an abolitionist lecturer.

 Burning the Constitution

-Two years later, on a hot July 4, 1854, at the Harmony Grove picnic area in Framingham, Mass., Garrison publicly burned a copy of the U.S. Constitution.
-He began with a speech questioning Fourth of July celebrations, much as Douglass had:
+Two years later, Garrison publicly burned a copy of the U.S. Constitution.
+On a hot July 4, 1854, at the Harmony Grove picnic area in Framingham, Mass., he began with a speech.
+Much as Douglas had, he questioned Fourth of July celebrations.

 He then burned a copy of the hated Fugitive Slave Act as the abolitionist crowd cried “Amen.”

-Then he burned a copy of the U.S. Constitution, “the source and parent of all the other atrocities–‘a covenant with death, and an agreement with hell’.'”
+Then he burned a copy of the U.S. Constitution.
+He called it “the source and parent of all the other atrocities–‘a covenant with death, and an agreement with hell’.'”
 As it burned, he cried out: “So perish all compromises with tyranny!”

 Douglass and Garrison broke over their different views of the Constitution.
 Douglass later explained: